Pylons/pyramid/docs/getting_started/quick_glance.rst

 Application Running with ``pserve``
 ===================================

+Prior to scaffolds, our project mixed a number of operations details into our code.
+Why should my main code care with HTTP server I want and what port number to run on?

+``pserve`` is Pyramid's application runner, separating operational details from your code.
 When you install Pyramid, a small command program called ``pserve`` is written to your ``bin`` directory.
 This program is an executable Python module.
 It's very small, getting most of its brains via import.

 You can run ``pserve`` with ``--help`` to see some of its options.
 Doing so reveals that you can ask ``pserve`` to watch your development